electionscience/approval.vote-legacy/1-voters.md

 Finally, consider that voters are already allowed to vote for multiple candidates in “at large” races.
 For instance, a city council may simultaneously elect three representatives.
 Some voters may vote for three candidates, while others may vote for only one or two candidates.

 ## But what about instant-runoff voting?

-Our extensive analysis over the years overwhelmingly supports the view that Approval Voting is a much simpler and more democratic system than IRV.
+Our extensive analysis overwhelmingly supports that Approval Voting is a much simpler and more democratic system than IRV.
 The results of Approval Voting elections are also much easier to understand than the numerous rounds of vote transfers that IRV utilizes.
 In an Approval Voting election, you would only see approval percentages and total votes for each candidate — much simpler than IRV.
-Don’t take our word on it.
-Click below for the Oakland 2010 IRV election results (simplified to show just later rounds).
-Do you think voters easily understood this?
+See the [comparison between IRV and Approval Voting](/compare)